ricksteruk/aya_devnet_guide/prometheus_guide.md

 `in this case edit a panel by clicking the 3 dots at the top right and choose Edit`
 ![EditPanel](monitoring_assets/edit_panel.png)

-`then select your own Prometheus data source from the list`
+`then select your own Prometheus data source from the list in the Query section`

 ![SelectDataSource](monitoring_assets/select_data_source.png)

 Enjoy your new dashboard!
 It is possible to set up alerts from Grafafa by various methods